axiros/mdvl/README.md

 That feature comes handy if you want to nest to markdown sources, i.g. module doc and function doc. ![](./img/indent.png)

+*Single Line Handling* No leading line breaks, enables to use markdown within surrounding text.

 ## Bugs